valyala/fasthttp/http2/DESIGN.md

 DATA as a `fasthttp.StreamConn` whose close, half-close, and deadlines are scoped to that stream.

+gRPC needs no dedicated API.
+Unary methods are ordinary handlers plus `AddTrailer`; bidirectional streaming composes `Server.StreamRequestBody`, `RequestCtx.RequestBodyStream`, and `SetBodyStreamWriter` — each `Flush` becomes a DATA boundary, and response trailers are encoded only after the body stream writer returns, so the writer may still set their values (this ordering is a contract).
+The official grpc-go interop client passes its unary, metadata, status, `ping_pong`, and cancellation cases against such handlers on both cleartext and TLS listeners.

 ## Limits, and the two we are least sure about

 Concurrency, queue depths, frame size, HPACK tables, header list size, cached